-In addition to completing ACCESS for ELLs training, read the District and School Test Coordinator Manual if you have test coordination responsibilities.
+In addition to completing ACCESS for ELLs training, read the District and School Test Coordinator Manual (portal.wida.us/resource/detail/7e3f94f0-2076-eb11-a2dd-0050568beee8) if you have test coordination responsibilities.

-The Accessibility and Accommodations Supplement
+The Accessibility and Accommodations Manual

 WIDA is committed to providing an assessment that is accessible to every eligible English language learner, including those with disabilities.
 The ACCESS for ELLs suite of assessments incorporates Universal Design principles that increase access through test design elements like embedded scaffolding and task modeling.
 As a test administrator, you can offer any student a variety of administrative supports, such as short breaks during testing or verbal reinforcement of on-task behavior.
 As allowed under your state's testing policies, you can also ensure students have access to some of the learning tools they typically use in the classroom, such as highlighters or scratch paper.
-(A digital version of each of these tools is embedded in the online test platform.)
+(A digital version of most of these tools is embedded in the online test platform.)

 Keep in mind, however, that some supports students are offered on content assessments are not appropriate to a test of English language proficiency.
 For example, students cannot use a bilingual dictionary while taking ACCESS for ELLs, even if they would typically use one during a language arts or science assessment.

-Check your member/state page of the WIDA website for any state-specific guidance on providing accessibility support, and refer to the Accessibility and Accommodations Supplement for detail on accessibility supports available to students taking ACCESS for ELLs.
+Check your member/state page of the WIDA website for any state-specific guidance on providing accessibility support, and refer to the Accessibility and Accommodations Manual (wida.wisc.edu/resources/accessibility-and-accommodations-manual) for more details on accessibility supports available to students taking ACCESS for ELLs.

-Beyond the supports available to all students, individuals with disabilities documented in Individualized Education Programs (IEPs) or 504 Plans can be offered a variety of accommodations, such as alternate test formats or assistive devices.
-The Accessibility and Accommodations Supplement describes the questions you need to consider as you work with support teams to determine which accommodations effectively allow students to demonstrate their English language abilities while maintaining the validity of the test.
-Consult the Accessibility and Accommodations Supplement, your member/state page of the WIDA website, and your test coordinator as you plan testing accommodations.
+Beyond the supports available to all students, individuals with disabilities documented in Individualized Education Programs (IEPs) or 504 Plans can be offered a variety of accommodations.
+The Accessibility and Accommodations Manual describes the questions you need to consider as you work with support teams to determine which accommodations effectively allow students to demonstrate their English language abilities while maintaining the validity of the test.
+Consult the Accessibility and Accommodations Manual, your member/state page of the WIDA website, and your test coordinator as you plan testing accommodations.